 The open door is a long-standing tradition at Pfeiffer University.
-The President, the Deans, and other administrative staff and faculty welcome opportunities to talk with students about any matter.
+The President, Deans, other administrative staff and faculty welcome opportunities to talk with students about any matter.
 Most faculty and staff keep posted office hours, but in some cases an advance appointment may be needed.